kirankiran22/AER870-ThesisCode/README.md

-# AER813-CapstoneCodes
+# AER870-Thesis Code
-Project Files for AER813 - Mars Mission Capstone Codes
+Project Files for AER870
+Everything is contained in one jupiter notebook on Google Colab